Heroic Old-School Roleplaying

 Eldritch magic comes from special pacts made between the spellcaster and one or more ancient, powerful beings.

-- Eldritch spellcasters memorize spells through the use of ritual invocations to their patrons.
+- Eldritch spellcasters cast spells through the use of ritual invocations to their patrons.

-- When memorizing spells, eldritch magicians may choose any spells in their class’ spell list that they are of high enough level to cast.
+- When casting spells, eldritch magicians may choose any spells in their class’ spell list.

 - Eldritch casters must be faithful to their patron.